GSmithApps/GSmithApps/README.md

 ---

-My resume site is [here](https://github.com/GSmithApps/home-manager-config).
+My resume site is [here](https://github.com/GSmithApps/home-manager-config), but it's a little boring and unmaintained.